 Ford Motor Company is recalling 661,000 Explorer SUVs in North America at the request of U.S. regulators because the retention pins in these vehicles could loosen and allow the roof rail covers to detach.
 According to a Reuters news report, the recall covers 2016 through 2019 model year vehicles.
 When the recall begins, dealers will install push-pins and replace any damaged rail clips and roof rail covers.

 Details of the Recall

-According to documents posted by Ford, the National Highway Traffic Safety Administration (NHTSA) first inquired about the issue in early 2020 following 11 reports of roof rail cover detachment.
-In April, NHTSA requested Ford issue a recall, which the automaker initially said was not necessary because of the low likelihood of a rail roof detaching, its small weight and the fact drivers would likely detect a loose roof rail cover.
+According to documents posted by Ford, the National Highway Traffic Safety Administration (NHTSA) first inquired about the issue in early 2020 following 11 reports of roof rail cover detachments.
+In April, NHTSA requested Ford issue a recall, which the automaker initially said was not necessary because of the low likelihood of a rail roof detaching, its small weight, and the fact drivers would likely detect a loose roof rail cover.

 The second-largest U.S. automaker said in documents posted Sunday that the National Highway Traffic Safety Administration (NHTSA) first inquired about the issue in early 2020 following 11 reports of roof rail cover detachment.
 In April, it requested Ford issue a recall, which the carmaker had initially said was not necessary because of the low likelihood of a roof rail detaching, its small weight and the fact drivers would likely detect a loose roof rail cover, according to the documents.